Prefix-bounded matrices: Prefix-bounded matrices and feasible circulations

-\THEOREM [Hoffman's circulation theorem~\cite{hoffman1958some, micchelli2003selected}] Let $l$ and $u$ be lower and upper bound functions on the arc-set of a digraph $D=(V,A)$ for which $l\leq u$.
-There is a circulation $z$ for which $l\leq z\leq u$ (in short, $z$ is $(l,u)$-bounded) if and only if $\varrho _u(W) \geq \delta _l(W)$ holds for every subset $W\subseteq V$ of nodes.
-If, in addition, $l$ and $u$ are integer-valued, then the circulation $z$ may be chosen integer-valued. \FBOX \eT
+\begin{theorem}[Hoffman's circulation theorem~\cite{hoffman1958some, micchelli2003selected}] Let $l$ and $u$ be lower and upper bound functions on the arc set of a digraph $D = (V,A)$ for which $l\leq u$.
+There is a circulation $z$ for which $l\leq z\leq u$ (in short, $z$ is $(l,u)$-bounded) if and only if $\varrho _u(W) \geq \delta _l(W)$ holds for every subset $W\subseteq V$ of vertices.
+If, in addition, $l$ and $u$ are integer-valued, then the circulation $z$ may be chosen integer-valued. \FBOX \end{theorem}

-Now we are ready to derive Theorem~\ref{general1} from Hoffman's theorem.
-Consider the digraph $D=(V,A)$ introduced in Section~\ref{arammodell} along with the lower and upper bounds $l$ and $u$ defined in~\eqref{(a1ij)}-\eqref{eq:BoundsEnd}.
-By Part (A) of Theorem~\ref{PBM-aram}, any feasible integer-valued circulation --- when it exists --- determines an entry-bounded and prefix-bounded matrix whose total entry-sum lies between $\alpha$ and $\beta$.
+Now we are ready to derive Theorem~\ref{thm:general1} from Hoffman's theorem.
+Consider the digraph $D = (V,A)$ introduced in Section~\ref{sec:arammodell} along with the lower and upper bounds $l$ and $u$ defined in~\eqref{eq:a1ij}-\eqref{eq:BoundsEnd}.
+By Part (A) of Theorem~\ref{thm:pbm-aram}, any feasible integer-valued circulation --- when it exists --- determines an entry-bounded and prefix-bounded matrix whose total entry sum lies between $\alpha$ and $\beta$.

 Now suppose that no $(l,u)$-bounded integer-valued circulation exists in $D$.
 By Hoffman's theorem, there must exist a subset $W \subseteq V$ that violates the Hoffman-condition, that is,